-A shortened version of this essay has been presented in the lecture performance of the same title given at the Athens Museum of Queer Arts (AMOQA) on 7^{th} of May 2017.
+Shortened version of the essay as presented in the lecture performance of the same title given at the Athens Museum of Queer Arts (AMOQA) on May 7, 2017.

-As known from mainstream internet media, the Slovenian philosopher Slavoj Žižek is specialized in the philosophy of toilets.
-Therefore it came as no surprise that he recently entered the discussion about segregated toilets and the problem which kind of bathrooms transgender persons should be allowed or forbidden to use by law, as it has been conducted during the last years in many US states - and, as we have seen, took a new and sad turn with the recent withdrawal of Obamas federal protection decree for transgender students by the Trump administration.
-I fully respect Žižek and - although I had expected the opposite - found him quite sympathetic in his neurotic and erratic demeanor when I saw one of his recent lectures in Vienna.
-Nevertheless his article on transgenderism, entitled 'The Sexual is Political', is highly questionable - not only because it shows a severe lack of knowledge regarding the subject, but also for its slightly pejorative undertone that is implicit to his perspective - so that I feel compelled to reply to some of his remarks.
-I'm not specialized in contemporary academic discourses on gender and its socio-political implications as the main focus of my philosophy is a different one, so I will here mainly write from the position of a person that has adopted transgender practices as her way of everyday life.
+As known from mainstream internet media, the Slovenian philosopher Slavoj Žižek is specialized in the philosophy of toilets.1 Therefore it came as no surprise that he recently entered the discussion about segregated toilets and the problem which kind of bathrooms transgender persons should be allowed or forbidden to use by law, as it has been conducted during the last years in many US states [...].
+I respect Žižek as a philosopher, and - although I had expected the opposite - found him quite sympathetic in his neurotic and erratic demeanor when I saw one of his recent lectures in Vienna.
+Nevertheless his article on transgenderism, entitled 'The Sexual is Political'2, is highly questionable - not only because it shows a severe lack of knowledge regarding the subject, but also for its slightly pejorative undertone that is implicit to his perspective - so that I feel compelled to reply to some of his remarks.
+I'm not specialized in contemporary academic discourses on gender and its socio-political implications as the main focus of my philosophy is a different one, so I will here mainly write from the position of a person that has adopted transgender practices as her way of everyday life.[...]